 4. Koh Samui, Thailand

 There are better tropical islands and perfect pristine beaches in Thailand but, as I mentioned in part one of this blog about where NOT to live, people usually don’t stick there long term.
 Instead, try Koh Samui, which is a really balanced and livable island.
 Of course, it has its own airport (actually one of the nicest you’ll see since it’s private) and a bigger “city” in Chewang, but you can easily find more relaxed and less crowded areas like Lemai Beach.
 Enjoy the beaches, night markets, great food, and Thai hospitality – but still with luxury accommodations and western-quality amenities in Koh Samui.
+Here are more things to do in Koh Samui.

 5. Chang Mai, Thailand